Project 01

 1.

-In 2020, citywide lockdowns were forced throughout China.
-Suddenly, all the traffic stopped, and people went back to their homes.
-Beijing became quiet, every gated community got its security guard now, and all the businesses outside were closed, too; even pollution cleared up, and locals finally saw blue skies more often.
+In 2020, citywide lockdowns swept across China.
+Overnight, traffic vanished and people retreated indoors.
+Beijing fell unnervingly quiet: gated communities stationed new security guards, businesses shuttered; even pollution cleared up, and locals finally saw blue skies more often.

 2.